ralphtheninja/meshnet-blog/static/articles/mesh-networks-is-the-shit.md

 * It has 128MB RAM, which is a lot of memory compared to other smaller routers.
 Values in the range 4MB to 16MB is not uncommon.
 * It has 128MB flash memory.
 This is also a lot higher than most routers.
 * The cpu clocks in on 560MHz.
 There are both faster and slower routers.
 I didn't pick the fastest because I think memory is more important.
-* It has a usb drive.
+* USB.
 This obviously means I'll be able to connect other devices, such as usb pen drives, extra hard drives or other things, why not a camera? :)

 Tomorrow I'll have a smoking router in my hands so flashing `OpenWRT` onto the device will have high priority!